ukaea/fair-mast/definitions.md

 - all diagnostics and gas delivery systems deemed obligatory for the experiment (in addition to those offered as "standard") are operating in a satisfactory manner, without significant saturation, data loss or other malfunction

 A "failed" shot is a shot that does not reach the current flat top as designed, or that is terminated in a unplanned manner in cases with no planned flat top (e.g., in case of a ramp-up disruption study).

+## Hard x-rays

+Signals:

+AHX_HXR_MEZZW means it was on the west mezzanine

+AHX_HXR_S: The 'S' refers to south

+AHX_HXR_W: The 'W' refers to west